 Enter Matthew Cohen, an L.A.-based energy whisperer.
 Now I know it sounds kooky, but Cohen has created a method called Sacred Energy Arts that combines qigong (an ancient Chinese practice of posture work, breathing techniques, and meditation) with yoga and ancient martial arts to help clients harness their own energy to supercharge their daily lives.

 According to Cohen, we each have our own “energy fingerprint,” and he wants us all to tap into it.
-What’s great about his method is that you can take elements of it and use it in your daily life, some are better suited to being alone (if you’re standing in your office gazing at the sky, colleagues may ask questions), but others you can practice at your desk.
-Each is there to help reenergize you if you’re suffering from a 4 p.m. slump or you want something to help ease anxiety and tension that we can all face from time to time.
+What’s great about his method is that you can take elements of it and use it in your daily life.
+Some are better suited to being alone (if you’re standing in your office gazing at the sky, colleagues may ask questions), but others you can practice at your desk.
+Each is there to help reenergize you if you’re suffering from a 4 p.m. slump or you want something to help ease the anxiety and tension we all face from time to time.

 You may be skeptical, but Cohen has shared seven energy-enhancing hacks from his method, and they’re free and quick to do, so next time you’re feeling a bit meh, we challenge you to give one a go.
 Keep scrolling to find out how to tap into your energy and feel like your best self in minutes.

 “Clearing is a qigong exercise developed to release anxiety, fear, and negativity,” explains Cohen.
 Here’s how to do it:

 - Bring your hands out to your side and up over your head until your palms are facing the earth and your fingers are close together.

 - Lower your hands slowly.
 Imagine as your hands move down that they have the ability to filter any toxins or stagnation down into the earth.
 The hands act as a screen on a French press.
 This practice is a powerful way to draw unwanted energy from your system.